nanadanelia/TeamB-DDIT-2026/Updated-Hypothesis.md

 Urban Georgian consumers show strong adoption of delivery services, indicating readiness for online grocery demand.

 **Conclusion: Supported**
-> Strong adoption of delivery and digital payments indicates clear demand for convenience-driven consumption, supporting the case for online grocery.
+> Strong adoption of delivery platforms and digital payments indicates clear demand for convenience-driven consumption.

 **Supporting Evidence:**
 - Rapid growth of delivery platforms (Wolt, Glovo, Bolt Food)
-- Strong increase in digital payments and e-commerce activity in Georgia
+- Increasing digital payments and e-commerce activity
-- Urban consumers increasingly prioritize speed and convenience
+- Urban consumers prioritize convenience and speed

 ---

 ## H2 — Competition (Owner: Nana)

-**Hypothesis:**
+**Hypothesis (Original):**
-Competitors with digital and delivery capabilities (Carrefour, Spar, Wolt) are gaining advantage over store-only retailers like Nikora.
+Competitors with digital and delivery capabilities have an advantage over Nikora due to Nikora’s lack of digital presence.

-**Conclusion: Supported**
+**Conclusion: Revised**
-> Competitors with integrated digital and delivery capabilities are better positioned to capture demand, creating a clear competitive disadvantage for Nikora.
+> Nikora is present on delivery platforms (e.g., Glovo), but lacks a fully developed digital ecosystem, placing it at a competitive disadvantage compared to omnichannel competitors.

 **Supporting Evidence:**
-- Carrefour and Spar offer online grocery ordering through their own platforms and/or partnerships with delivery services, enabling customers to shop remotely and receive fast delivery.
+- Carrefour and Spar offer integrated online ordering and delivery (own platforms + partnerships)
-- Both Carrefour and Spar have visible presence on delivery platforms such as Wolt and Glovo, increasing accessibility and convenience for urban consumers.
+- Strong competitor presence on delivery platforms (Wolt, Glovo)
-- Wolt and Glovo have expanded significantly in Georgia, offering grocery and convenience store delivery, indicating strong consumer shift toward on-demand purchasing.
+- Nikora is present on Glovo but does not have its own transactional platform
-- Nikora’s mobile application is primarily informational (store locations, products) and does not support online ordering or integrated delivery.
+- Nikora’s mobile application is informational only (no ordering functionality)
-- Nikora does not have visible presence on major delivery platforms (Wolt, Glovo), limiting its ability to capture demand from customers who prefer digital and on-demand channels.
-- As a result, Nikora relies primarily on physical store visits, while competitors are capturing incremental demand through digital channels.
+- Delivery platforms are increasingly used for convenience-based consumption

 ---